All times listed are Central Daylight Time (UTC/GMT -5:00 hours)

 Already recognized as one of the world’s leading experts on Dylan’s life and work, Clinton Heylin is now at work on a new three-volume biography with the first volume, The Double Life of Bob Dylan: A Restless, Hungry Feeling, 1941-1966, due out from Little, Brown in May.
 In this keynote event, he will discuss his latest work, talk about why it will stretch across three volumes, and explain what the archives in Tulsa have changed.

-4:00pm to 5:30pm Blonde on the Tracks: An Evening with Emma Swift
+4:00pm to 5:30pm Songs to Be Sung: An Evening with Emma Swift and Trapper Schoepp

 7:00pm to 8:00pm ‘Dignity Never Been Photographed’: A Special Exhibition by Duncan Hume